bbauska/CSS-Notes4Pros/README.md

 > [[:first-of-type]](https://www.w3.org/TR/css3-selectors/#first-of-type-pseudo)
 > inside its parent.
 This may or may not be the first-child.
 >
-> Applies to any element which has the user\'s focus.
+> Applies to any element which has the user&apos;s focus.
 This can be given
 > by the
 >
 > [[:focus]](https://www.w3.org/TR/css3-selectors/#the-user-action-pseudo-classes-hover-act)
-> user\'s keyboard, mouse events, or other forms of input.
+> user&apos;s keyboard, mouse events, or other forms of input.
 >
 > Can be used to highlight a whole section when one element inside it is
 > focused.
 It matches